qutip/qutip-tensorflow/README.md

-_It is strongly recommended to install qutip-tensorflow in  a [virtual environment](https://docs.python.org/3/tutorial/venv.html) so that it does not conflict with your local installation of python._
+_It is strongly recommended to install qutip-tensorflow in  a [virtual environment](https://docs.python.org/3/tutorial/venv.html) so that it does not conflict with your local python installation._

 First install QuTiP 5.0.
 Note that this version of QuTiP is still in development, so it is necessary to install it from source: